Comparison

 Bariatric surgery costs range from $15,000 to $35,000 depending on the procedure, geographic location, and hospital.
 Gastric bypass averages $25,000-$35,000, and sleeve gastrectomy averages $15,000-$25,000.
 Insurance coverage for bariatric surgery has improved significantly, with most commercial plans and many Medicaid programs covering qualifying procedures after meeting eligibility criteria.
 Out-of-pocket costs with insurance typically range from $1,000 to $5,000.
 This represents a one-time cost, though follow-up appointments, nutritional supplements, and potential revision surgeries add to the total.

-At Weight Method, semaglutide is available at $297/month ($3,564/year) and tirzepatide at $349/month ($4,188/year).
-Over five years, these costs total $17,820-$20,940 — comparable to or less than out-of-pocket bariatric surgery costs, without the surgical risk, recovery time, or irreversibility.
-For many patients, the non-invasive nature, lower upfront commitment, and ability to start and stop as needed make GLP-1 medications the preferred first-line approach, with bariatric surgery reserved for cases where medication alone doesn't achieve adequate results.
+At Weight Method, semaglutide is available at $154/month ($1,848/year) and tirzepatide at $329/month ($4,188/year).
+Over five years, these all-inclusive subscription costs total $17,820-$20,940 — without the surgical risk, recovery time, or irreversibility.
+For many patients, the non-invasive nature, lower upfront commitment, predictable monthly pricing, and ability to start and stop as needed make GLP-1 medications the preferred first-line approach, with bariatric surgery reserved for cases where medication alone doesn't achieve adequate results.

 Key Takeaways